MTI TEK

 You can use padding shortcut if you want to define values for all sides; its effect is determined by the number of values provided.

-The padding shortcut define the padding values for all sides in the following order: top, right, bottom, left.
+The padding shortcut defines the padding values for all sides in the following order: top, right, bottom, left (clockwise from the top).

 • One value: